 - Add new parameters to existing request messages.

 - Add new fields to existing response messages.

 - Add new output-only resource fields.

 These changes are considered backwards compatible; If your application is designed to dynamically parse and handle JSON response objects (for example, to ignore unknown values), these API changes should not result in any errors or downtime for your application.
 However, if your application is designed to retrieve specific name/value pairs from exact locations in a response object, your application will encounter errors when new fields or values are added to the response.

 The JSON standard does not assign any significance to the ordering of key/value pairs, and we do not guarantee the order of key/value pairs in response messages for any of our APIs.

 Whether you are developing a new application or supporting an existing integration, testing should be considered a critical task in your workflow.

 We provide access to a user acceptance testing (UAT) environment, which allows you to test your application using sample data and emulated responses.
 Before your application can be considered production-ready, you must complete your acceptance testing in this environment to ensure that the application is functioning as intended.

 See Testing your Integration for more information on testing in the UAT environment.

 Additionally, it is a common best practice to schedule regular regression testing in your development and support lifecycle.
-We periodically introduces new features and backwards compatible API changes, which are described in the What's New? topic in the API documentation, as well as the Changelog for each product.
+We periodically introduces new features and backwards compatible API changes, which are described in the What's New? topic in the API documentation.

 Additionally, you can subscribe to our Statuspage to receive alerts for new releases and service incidents.